 Things to do

 Things to do in Clovelly range from activities to workshops, so there is something for everyone.
-Whilst visiting Clovelly why not trying your hand at silk courses, pot-making, sewing, quilting, knitting, furniture painting, soap making, candle making, rag-rugging or maybe taking a chartered fishing trip.
-Many places to have a lovely shopping experience with galleries, museums and even shops that sell everything to entice you.
+Whilst visiting Clovelly why not try your hand at silk courses, pot-making, sewing, quilting, knitting, furniture painting, soap making, candle making, rag-rugging or maybe take a chartered fishing trip.
+Many places have a lovely shopping experience; galleries, museums and shops that sell everything to entice you.

 There are some amazing walks along the cliffs, the beaches and through the village.
 The waterfall past the Lifeboat station has links to Merlin the wizard as there is a hidden cave behind – supposedly he called this home!
 Alternatively why not arrive by yacht and moor on the quay.
 For more details click here.

 On Hobby Drive, one of the original roads into Clovelly, you can see lots of wild life, fauna and flora.
 The road, created by returning soldiers from the Napoleonic wars winds towards the village from the now main Bideford road.
-To the south of Clovelly there is Mouthmill, a natural harbour that the elements have cut out the Black Church Rock with two vast windows carved through it by the tides.
-Hence once a favourite spot for pirates, used when working the Clovelly coast back in the day.
+To the south of Clovelly there is Mouthmill, a natural harbour where the elements have cut out the Black Church Rock with two vast windows carved through it by the tides.
+Hence once a favourite spot for pirates, to work along the Clovelly coast back in the day.
 They would bring their bounty ashore and then take it to the village or store and hide it in the woods surrounding the Estate.
 These days the woods are now full of pheasants, deer and other birds

 For tariffs and more information visit: “Visiting Clovelly“